octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/password-manager/password.md

   website: https://pwpush.com/
   iframe_website: /website/applications/password-manager/password
   direct_link: true
-  dashboardImage: /images/applications/password-manager/password/screenshot-1.png
-  short_description: An application to communicate passwords over the web.
-Links to passwords expire after a certain number of views and/or time has passed.
-  description: Password Pusher is an application to communicate passwords over the web.
-Links to passwords expire after a certain number of views and/or time has passed.
-With Password Pusher, you can create a unique, one-time URL that will expire after a certain amount of time or after it has been accessed a certain number of times, ensuring that your information remains private and secure.
-It is often used by individuals and organizations to share login credentials or other sensitive data with colleagues, clients, or partners.
+  description: "Password Pusher is a secure and reliable application designed for sharing sensitive information over the web.
+It allows users to send passwords, credentials, and other private data through a temporary, one-time-use URL that expires either after a set period or once a predefined number of views have been reached.
+This ensures that sensitive information is shared safely and privately, without the risk of it being exposed for an extended time.
+Ideal for businesses, teams, and individuals, Password Pusher enables seamless password management and secure communication.

+Whether you're sharing login details with colleagues, clients, or partners, Password Pusher gives you complete control over your data, providing a safe alternative to traditional methods of sharing sensitive information.
+With robust features like encrypted storage, audit logging, and a customizable interface, Password Pusher guarantees your privacy and security.
+It’s easy to use, highly configurable, and works well in a variety of environments."
   features:
-    - title: Versatile & Audit logging
+    - title: Versatile & Audit Logging
-      description: "Push passwords, text, files, or URLs that auto-expire and self-delete, and Audit logging Track and control what you've shared and see who has viewed it."
+      description: "Password Pusher offers the ability to share passwords, texts, files, and URLs that automatically expire and self-delete.
+It also features audit logging, allowing users to track and monitor what has been shared and who has accessed the data."
-    - title: Encrypted storage & Logins
+    - title: Encrypted Storage & Secure Logins
-      description: All sensitive data is stored encrypted and deleted entirely once expires.
-Logins Invite your colleagues and track what is pushed and who retrieved it.
+      description: "All sensitive data shared via Password Pusher is encrypted, ensuring that it remains private.
+Once the expiration time or view limit is reached, the data is completely deleted.
+You can also invite colleagues and track who has retrieved the shared information."
-    - title: JSON API & Command line interface
+    - title: JSON API & Command Line Interface
-      description: Raw JSON API is available for 3rd party tools or command line via curl or wget and Command line interface that Automate your password distribution with CLI tools or custom scripts.
+      description: "Password Pusher provides a raw JSON API for easy integration with third-party tools, as well as a command line interface that allows you to automate password distribution using custom scripts or tools like curl or wget."
     - title: Rebrandable & Internationalized
-      description: Rebrandable Customize the site name, tagline, and logo to fit your environment.
-Internationalized 28 language translations are bundled in.
-Easily selectable via UI or URL
+      description: "Customize the look and feel of Password Pusher by rebranding the site’s name, tagline, and logo to match your organization's identity.
+The application is also internationalized, supporting 28 language translations that are easily accessible via the UI or URL."
+    - title: Temporary Password Sharing
+      description: "Ensure that passwords and sensitive data are shared securely with one-time-use URLs that expire after a set period or after a certain number of views.
+This ensures that your information is only accessible for as long as necessary, reducing the risk of exposure."
+    - title: Easy User Interface & Access Control
+      description: "Password Pusher features a clean, intuitive interface that makes it easy for both novice and advanced users to share sensitive data.
+Access control options allow you to manage who can view or retrieve the data, ensuring full control over your shared information."
   screenshots:
     - /images/applications/password-manager/password/screenshot-1.png
     - /images/applications/password-manager/password/screenshot-2.png